 Atrium Health Navicent Offers Support for Breastfeeding Mothers

 Studies have demonstrated considerable health benefits for mothers who breastfeed their babies for 12 months, and for their babies.
-As part of Atrium Health Navicent’s continuing commitment to improve community health for all, including mothers and their babies, physicians urge the community to support breastfeeding mothers and join in raising awareness during National Breastfeeding Awareness Month and Black Breastfeeding Week which is observed Aug.
+As part of Atrium Health Navicent’s continuing commitment to improve community health for all, including mothers and their babies, physicians urge the community to support breastfeeding mothers and join in raising awareness during National Breastfeeding Awareness Month in August and Black Breastfeeding Week, which is observed Aug.
 25-31.

-While more than 80 percent of non-Hispanic white mothers and Hispanic mothers breastfeed their babies, just 64 percent of Black mothers choose to nurse, according to the Centers for Disease Control and Prevention.
+While more than 85 percent of non-Hispanic white mothers breastfeed their babies, just 77 percent of Black mothers choose to nurse, according to the Centers for Disease Control and Prevention (CDC).
 Black mothers are disproportionately more likely to suffer from chronic illness, stress, depression or post-traumatic stress disorder, which are known risks associated with lower breastfeeding rates.
 Low-income mothers also have been shown to have less social support from family and friends, and less flexibility at work to support breastfeeding, according to the CDC.

-“It’s critical that expectant mothers receive breastfeeding education, and if they choose to nurse their infant that they’re supported,” said Dr. Felisha Kitchen, an Atrium Health Navicent OB-GYN and Atrium Health Navicent’s OB-GYN Residency Program director.
-“In addition to the substantial benefits for babies, mothers who breastfeed experience lower risk for hypertension and breast, ovarian and thyroid cancers.
+“We believe that all expectant mothers should be educated about the health benefits of breastfeeding, and it’s part of our mission at Atrium Health Navicent to offer them support if they do choose to nurse,” said Dr. Felisha Love Kitchen, an Atrium Health Navicent OB/GYN and Atrium Health Navicent Residency Program director.
+“We want women to know that breastfeeding has substantial benefits for mothers and babies.
+Mothers who breastfeed experience lower risk for hypertension and breast, ovarian and thyroid cancers.
 Breastfeeding also creates a strong bond between a mother and her baby.”

-The American Academy of Pediatrics (AAP) released new breastfeeding recommendations last year, which extended the prior guidance for breastfeeding duration from one year to two years and beyond.
+The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months and supports continued breastfeeding after solid foods are introduced, and lasting for the next two years or longer.
 These recommendations align with guidelines provided by the World Health Organization and the American Academy of Family Physicians.

 Atrium Health Navicent provides the following support services for expectant and new mothers: